nhsconnect/Demographic-Event-Messages-CareConnect/pages/explore/explore_pds_change_of_address.md

 | sender | 1..1 | This will reference the sending organization of the event message.<br/> For PDS events this will be a reference to a CareConnect-Organization-1 resource within the message bundle. **\***|
 | subject | 1..1 | This will reference the patient resource representing the patient who is the subject of this event. |

-**\*** Organization details may be retrieved using the [ODS Lookup API](https://developer.nhs.uk/apis/ods/restfulapis_identification_organization.html) as [ODSAPI-Organization-1](https://fhir.nhs.uk/STU3/StructureDefinition/ODSAPI-Organization-1) resources.
-These MUST then be transformed to [CareConnect-Organization-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Organization-1) resources for use within the event message bundle.

-**NB:** 'responsible' and 'sender' organisations may be the same or different organisations, therefore requiring a single or two CareConnect-Organization-1 resources within the event message bundle.

 ### [CareConnect-Patient-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Patient-1)